Body Found Hanging From Tree Near NorCal Freeway; Death Investigated as Suspicious: CHP

 The Sacramento Bee reports CHP officers and Sacramento fire crews responded to an anonymous 911 call Saturday reporting a dead man in the area of eastbound Interstate 80 between Citrus Heights and Roseville.

-The CHP says offices found the man in trees about 30 feet from the traffic lane.
+The CHP says officers found the man in trees about 30 feet from the traffic lane.

 It said the man, who has not been identified, had a rope tied around his neck and was hanging from a tree branch.